Yandex Cloud

 gRPC API

-2. Click the cluster name and open the Databases tab.
+2. Click the cluster name and select the Databases tab.

-3. Click in the row with the DB you need and select Delete.
+3. Click in the row with the database in question and select Delete.

 yc managed-mysql database delete <DB_name> --cluster-name=<cluster_name>

-2. Delete the yandex_mdb_mysql_database resource with the name of the database you want to delete.
+2. Delete the yandex_mdb_mysql_database resource with the name of the database you are deleting.

 3. Make sure the settings are correct.